fmbiete/dockerfiles/centos_epel_dhcp/README.md

 Notes:

     Create 2 folder with the options and the hosts assignments.
-They must be named "options" and "hosts"
+They must be named "options" and "hosts".

+    --net=host is needed because the DHCP server only reply to request for the attached networks, and we want to provide IPs in the host network.

-    docker run -d --name app_dhcp -v ~/app/dhcp:/mnt/dhcp -p 67:udp:67/udp fbiete/centos_epel_dhcp
+    docker run -d --name app_dhcp --net=host -v ~/app/dhcp:/mnt/dhcp -p 67:udp:67/udp fbiete/centos_epel_dhcp